Making a map

 Line segments are first specified with control points and then fit using a custom FIJI plugin.
 Before fitting a line in FIJI, you need to install the Bob_Neurite_Tracer_v3 plugin in FIJI and you need to specify the path to your FIJI application in the Hard Drive Paths Panel.

 See Fitting Segment In Fiji for help on FIJI versions, installing the plugin and specifying the FIJI application path in Map Manager.

-- Double-click the first session in your map (in the main Map Manager panel) to open a stack window.
+- Double-click the first session in your map (in the time-series panel) to open a stack window.

-- Create a line segment by follow the instruction in annotating a stack.
+- Create a line segment by follow the instruction in stack annotations.

 - Click the ‘+’ button to create a new (empty) segment.